Salt versus potassium blood pressure debate

 Potassium salt

-There are some recommending potassium salt or a mixture lower in the sodium.
+There are some recommending potassium salt or a mixture lower in sodium.
 The problem is that K is very bitter and has a metallic aftertaste; so there is consumer resistance.

 And prescribing potassium tablets has to be very carefully managed; it can induce serious "hyperkalemia."

-Nevertheless the pharmaceutical industry argues that doctors happily prescribe iron, vitamins B12 and D so why not potassium too?
+Nevertheless the pharmaceutical industry argues that doctors happily prescribe iron, vitamins B12 and D; so why not potassium too?

 More fruit and veg